3DO/christopherpoole.github.com/_posts/2012-06-01-A-CAD-interface-for-GEANT4.md

 journal: Australasian Physical and Engineering Sciences in Medicine
 authors: CM Poole, I Cornelius, JV Trapp and CM Langton
 file: Poole et al. - A CAD interface for GEANT4.pdf
+introduction: Here we describe a technique that allows for CAD models to be directly loaded as geometry without the need for commercial software and intermediate file format conversion.
 ---

 ### Abstract